GooglingTheCancerGenome/breakpoint-pairs/README.md

 I started off by creating the test and training data per caller.
 For that I generated genomewide channel data of the NA12878 once.

-The negative set genomic coordinates were generated using:
+The negative set genomic coordinates were generated using

 MakeNegative_NoBP_NoBP.py

 MakeNegative_CR_CR.py

 MakeNegative_CR_TrueSV.py

 MakeNegative_TrueSV_TrueSV.py

 We used window pairs (breakpoint-breakpoint) of channel windows as input.
 These were created using the scripts: